fastforwardlabs/ldaworkshop/README.md

      - jupyter notebook, numpy and pandas
      - scikit-learn 0.18.2 or higher (the LDA algorithm was added in 0.18.1 but had a bug that was fixed in 0.18.2)

-    These dependencies can be installed using `conda` (if you have Anaconda Python) or `pip install` (if you are using standard tools).
+     - Optionally, if you would like to build an interactive visualization of a topic model then you'll need pyLDAvis 1.5 or higher, but this is not absolutely necessary to run the core of the notebook.

-    If you would like to build an interactive visualization of a topic model then you'll need pyLDAvis 1.5 or higher, but this is not absolutely necessary to run the core of the notebook.
+    These dependencies can be installed using `conda` (if you have Anaconda Python) or `pip install` (if you are using standard tools, in which case do `pip install -r requirements.txt`).

 Alternatively, if you just want to follow along with the presentation without running the code locally, view [lda_rendered.ipynb on Github by clicking this